potassco/clorm/README.rst

 * add more examples

 * add a library of resuable ASP integration components.
-* add a debug library.
+* add a debug library -- my ideas on this are still vague.